Bryan Edward Stone, Ph.D.

 Chapters and Encyclopedia Entries

-“The Cassel: Tracing the Immigrants on the Galveston Movement’s First Ship,” in Jewish Immigration in Myth and Reality, ed.
-Natalie Wynn and Mara Cohen Ioannides (forthcoming Cambridge Scholars Publishing).
+“The Cassel: Tracing the Immigrants on the Galveston Movement’s First Ship,” in Migration in Jewish Imagination and Experience, ed.
+Mara Cohen Ioannides and Natalie Wynn (Cambridge Scholars Publishing, 2025).

 “Edgar Goldberg (1876–1937),” Handbook of Texas Online, https://www.tshaonline.org/handbook/entries/goldberg-edgar, published January 2021.